Checkmarx/JS-SCP/src/communication-security/ssl-tls.md

 ```

 The [helmet package][12] can be also used to add not only the
-`Strinct-Transport-Security` header but also other security HTTP headers
+`Strict-Transport-Security` header but also other security HTTP headers

 ```javascript
 const express = require('express');